nawshad/DI/conventions.md

 - For each task, create an abstract class with common functions and strictly use Typing for that class.
   - All the sub-classes will inherit the basic functions from the base class but do specific stuffs as needed.
+Overidden function arguments and return types need not to be typed.
+Only the class specific ones, including overridden constructors do.
-  - Use debug_decorator when needed, by default we use it in overridden methods in sub-classes.
+  - Use debug_decorators when needed, by default we use it in overridden methods in sub-classes.

 ### Naming Conventions: